cocos-creator/creator-api-docs-2.x/en/modules/cc.md

   - [`sign`](#sign) Returns -1, 0, +1 depending on sign of x.
   - [`v2`](#v2) The convenience method to create a new <a href="../classes/Vec2.html" class="crosslink">cc.Vec2</a>.
   - [`v3`](#v3) The convenience method to create a new <a href="../classes/Vec3.html" class="crosslink">cc.Vec3</a>.
-  - [`rotate3DTo`](#rotate3dto) Rotates a Node object to a certain angle by modifying its quternion property.
-  - [`rotate3DBy`](#rotate3dby) Rotates a Node object counter clockwise a number of degrees by modifying its quaternion property.
   - [`get`](#get) Get an element
   - [`set`](#set) Set an element
   - [`reset`](#reset) Sets all elements to zero